DANNYDEE93/Blitz1/README.md

 5. Port 80

-Scroll down to Cache Key and origin requests:
+<ins>Scroll down to Cache Key and origin requests:</ins>

 6. Click **cache policy** --> select **cache optimized** *(to cache static content)*

-Scroll down to web application firewall (WAF):
+<ins>Scroll down to web application firewall (WAF):</ins>

 7. Do not enable security protections *(A web applicaton firewall was not necessary for this test.
 In the future, I would want to enable this service to  protect my applications from miscellaneous activity that may negatively affect the application's functionality)*

-Use edge location under settings:
+<ins>Use edge location under settings:</ins>

 8. Use all edge locations *(suggested best choice for performance because this service comes with established edge locations of servers and multiple backup server locations.
 In case one data center location of servers goes down, there are other locations that can take the web traffic.
 These locations are also cached through regional edge caches to store the regional locations of data centers.)*

 9. Select **Create distribution**

 10. Go back to list of distributions --> copy distribution domain name --> paste URL in another browser.

-[The web application was served up by the server quickly, but this is not an accurate measurement for the latency.
-Hence, the benefits of Jmeter to measure the latency experienced through simulated web traffic when accessing the web application across the internet]
+*[The web application was served up by the server quickly, but this is not an accurate measurement for the latency.
+Hence, the benefits of Jmeter to measure the latency experienced through simulated web traffic when accessing the web application across the internet]*

 11. Take **distribution domain name** to run another Jmeter test